stellar-deprecated/docs/other/things-to-build.md

 - Report a stream of all stellar transactions to a channel.
 - *Advanced* Allow people to send money/points/+1's to other slack members `/send @bob $5`.

+# API Mashups
+- Twilio meets Stellar: SMS alerts for transactions
+- Twitter meets Stellar: Tweet to send or Twitter alerts
+- Reddit meets Stellar: Tipbot!
+- And tons more

 # Graph of Horizon data
 This is a relatively simple project.
 It would just graphically display information pulled from Horizon.
 Besides the obvious things like looking up accounts and transactions, it would also be cool to see: